I dare you to challenge this scrumptious...

 Making the cake batter:

-.
-In a medium bowl...add all the dry ingredients and make a well.
-Crack open the eggs in the center and add to it the oil and the optional vinegar.
-With a hand whisk...beat and incorporate all ingredients to a smooth consistency (about 30 sec.)...do not over beat.
-Pour batter evenly over the figs.
+4. In a medium bowl...add all the dry ingredients and make a well.
+Place the eggs in the center and add to it the oil and optional vinegar.

-.
-Bake for NO MORE than 40-45 minutes depending on the intensity of your oven.
+Bake for no more than 40-45 minutes depending on the intensity of your oven.

 .
 Now, you can optionally place each roasted almond within the centers of every fig half.